 - Tupelo Park City

 - Wasatch Brewery – Definitely check out their beers.
-This was a favorite of my husbands
+This was a favorite of my husband.

 Photo by Chimayo

 Fun Fact: Did you know Park City is home to the Sundance Film Festival?
-It occurs every year in late January to early February.
+It occurs every year from late January to early February.

 For over 15 years, Park City felt like our winter home.
-There have been some times where a lot of the snow is man-made, but the resort did their best to keep at least half of the runs open.
-A majority of the time, conditions were absolutely amazing, or that’s what my skiing family told me.
-In fact, I heard them say, “it really is some of the greatest snow on Earth.”
+There have been times when a lot of the snow is man-made, but the resort did its best to keep at least half of the runs open.
+Most of the time, conditions were amazing, or that’s what my skiing family told me.
+They say, “it really is some of the greatest snow on Earth.”